-Application program interfaces (APIs) are the foundation of digital ecosystems, powering enterprises such as Google Maps, eBay, Amazon, and Twitter.
+Application programming interfaces (APIs) are the foundation of digital ecosystems, powering enterprises such as Google Maps, eBay, Amazon, and Twitter.
 Sarah Wray looks at the ‘shocking’ impact APIs could have on telcos’ bottom lines.

 Companies that adopt APIs see increases in sales, net income and market capitalization – that was the conclusion of a research paper, The Role of APIs in Firm Performance, from the University of Boston, published late last year.